 Now you can go ahead and paste your Base Pixel into the Custom HTML field.

-I want to recommend 3 modifications I usually do to this code:
+I recommend making 3 modifications to this code:

-- Delete the track call fbq(‘track’, ‘Pageview’) as we will separate our track calls from the actual Library code
+- Delete the track call fbq(‘track’, ‘Pageview’).
+We will separate our track calls from the actual Library code ourselves.

-- Set Tag Firing Priority to 100 (this is located under Advanced Settings) – we set this to ensure the Base Code fires before any track calls we implement later on.
+- Set Tag Firing Priority to 100 (located under Advanced Settings).
+We set this to ensure the Base Code fires before any track calls we implement later on.

-Lastly, attach an All Pages trigger to your tag to fire on every page view (which will load the library on every page).
+Lastly, attach an All Pages trigger to your Tag to fire on every pageview.
+This will load the library on every page.

 3. Modifying the Facebook Base Pixel to Initiate Two Facebook Pixels

-With these settings, we followed the standard path of installing the Facebook Base Pixel code and preparing our data to be sent to 1 Pixel.
+With these settings, we followed the standard path of installing the Facebook Base Pixel code and preparing our data to be sent to just one Pixel.
 So how do we modify it to initiate another Facebook Pixel?

-This initiates our Facebook Pixel and configures where our track data should be sent to (according to the Facebook Pixel documentation).
+This initiates our Facebook Pixel and configures where our tracking data should be sent (according to the Facebook for Developers page).

-In order to send our data to two destinations, we can simply duplicate that line of code and change around the pixel ID from our second account.
+In order to send our data to two destinations, we can simply duplicate that line of code and insert the pixel ID from our second account.
 The result should look like this:

-This should initiate our Facebook Pixel two times and make sure our track calls are sent to both destinations.
+This should initiate our Facebook Pixel twice and make sure our track calls are sent to both destinations.